-In this fifty-second archive story by Kristian Bertel, we see one of the many street dogs sleeping in Mumbai, India.
+In this archive story we are seeing one of the many Street dogs sleeping in Mumbai, India.

 Read the background story of this archive photo by the photographer.